gaoce/TimeVis/docs/api_v2.rst

 **Parameters**
     ``?exp=exp_id&layout=layou_id``, mandatory.
 **Input**
-    A json object with the same format as described in ``GET``.
+    A JSON object with the same format as described in ``GET``.
 Only one plate is allowed to be uploaded per request. **Note** ``plate_id`` for a new layout should be character zero, ie. "0".
 **Output**